jota-v-silva/log2script/README.md

         time.sleep(<DELAY>)
         app.set_input(<ARG>)
 ```
 The `sql` entry is the SQLite query to the log.db.
 Then per each line in the log matching the query, the Log2Script will run the regex and populate the `<ARG>` value in the script scetion.
-The `<DELAY>` is computed from the log message time stamp w.r.t the previous.
+The `<DELAY>` is computed from the log message time stamp w.r.t the previous message.

 The script entries are written into script template using the key words `date`, `db_file` and `cmd_list`:
 ```groovy